See what questions

 Research the causes of these symptoms that are similar to, or related to, the symptom Pheochromocytoma:

 Brain pressure condition often misdiagnosed as dementia: A condition that results from an excessive pressure of CSF within the brain is often misdiagnosed.
-It may be misdiagnosed as Parkinson's disease or dementia (such as Alzheimer's disease...read more »
+It...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: